 21.07.11.
 Colombo St, Sydenham view of post quakes demolition site.
 Buchan St car park beyond

 21.07.11.
 Colombo St, Sydenham post quakes demolition in progress

 21.07.11.
 Quake damaged, boarded, fence cordoned shops, Colombo St, Sydenham

-Corner Colombo St / Battersea St: empty, fence cordoned, demolition site, where Sept 4 quake trashed, old, brick Churchills Tavern once stood.
-Nearby were Bali Hai Imports Ltd & further down Colombo St, Penny Lane business, both in old, brick, Sept 4 quake trashed bldgs - gone, demolished.
+Cnr Colombo St / Battersea St: empty, fence cordoned, demolition site, where Sept 4 quake trashed, old, brick Churchills Tavern once stood.
+Nearby, Bali Hai Imports Ltd & further down Colombo St, Penny Lane business, were once in old, brick, Sept 4 quake trashed bldgs - gone, demolished.